joemasilotti/ios-feature-testing/features.md

 * ⁴ UIAutomation makes each UIPicker selection on value at a time, making selection very slow.
 Also, if the date is not selectable UIAutomation will silently fail.\
 * ⁵ Subliminal cannot interact with these elements directly, but can call into UIAutomation’s JavaScripts via `SLTerminal -eval:`.
 * ⁶ Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
+* ⁷ Tests can be focused in Xcode via tapping the gutter (ala XCTest) but not via the command line.
-* ⁷ You can use the [Accessibility Inspector](https://developer.apple.com/library/ios/technotes/TestingAccessibilityOfiOSApps/TestAccessibilityiniOSSimulatorwithAccessibilityInspector/TestAccessibilityiniOSSimulatorwithAccessibilityInspector.html) to identify elements for KIF to interact with, but there isn’t a direct way to view the hierarchy or identify elements which KIF ignores because they are accessibility containers.
+* ⁸ You can use the [Accessibility Inspector](https://developer.apple.com/library/ios/technotes/TestingAccessibilityOfiOSApps/TestAccessibilityiniOSSimulatorwithAccessibilityInspector/TestAccessibilityiniOSSimulatorwithAccessibilityInspector.html) to identify elements for KIF to interact with, but there isn’t a direct way to view the hierarchy or identify elements which KIF ignores because they are accessibility containers.